NickCheng0921/ChaosChat/README.md

-# Web Chat
+# Chaos Chat

 Web Chat written in React + Flask.
+Chat is chaotic as messages can be rearranged after they are sent by any user.

 ## Design Overview